 Your best bet is to pack a lunch before arriving, and eat at El Shalom Restaurant when you return.

 Local girls also sell chocolate (Q5 for three discs) if you need something to tide you over.

-Semuc Champey Transportation
+Semuc Champey Hostels

 Know Before You Go

 Semuc Champey Entrance Fee: Q50 / $6.85